Prem-ium/BingRewards/README.md

 `END_TIME` = 24 hour format hour you would like to start the program, if timer is enabled.
 Defaults to 23, 11 PM

-`ACTIVITY_URL` = Assign an activity URL to Brute force complete a single activity across all accounts, in beta.

 ## Earning Potential: